Code-Institute-Submissions/Sojasmine-my-MLS1-Tina-s-Bakery_AprResub/README.md

  <img src="assets/source/performance5.jpg">

- > I add width and height on the images above
+ > I added width and height on the images above

   Final result of performance: